Chapter 102-11 Settlements

 (2) After giving the respondent time to refute the allegations, the investigative committee or the commission may direct staff to issue a letter of censure advising the respondent that the reported activity potentially violates the ethics law and should cease immediately.
 Further, the censure notice shall provide notice that continued activity in violation of the ethics law may result in a formal investigation and potential prosecution.

-(A) In the event that the parties are unable to mutually agree to the terms of a settlement, the commission or prosecuting authority, in Its discretion, may reinstate any investigation, hearing, or prosecution of the respondent.
+In the event that the parties are unable to mutually agree to the terms of a settlement, the commission or prosecuting authority, in its discretion, may reinstate any investigation, hearing, or prosecution of the respondent.